 - Finance Director

 - Managing Director

-- Quality of Chapter output on client and internal projects
+- Ensuring the quality of Chapter output on client and internal projects.

-- Professional learning and coaching for chapter members
+- Delivering professional learning and coaching for Chapter members.

-- Innovation, R&D and creativity within the chapter
+- Taking responsibility for innovation, R&D and creativity within the Chapter

 Mike Jongbloet is the Chapter Lead for the User Experience and Design Chapter.

 Holly Davis is the Chapter Lead for the Delivery Chapter (agile project management).

 The Chapters at Deeson work to better themselves and learn from past project successes and challenges.